 UWC Orthodontics and Paediatric Dentistry Department – See Details Below:

-The Department of Paediatric Dentistry conducts an undergraduate and a postgraduate programme to enable students to manage the child dental patient.
-The postgraduate programmes consist of a postgraduate diploma in dentistry part-time and a masters programme full time.
+The Department of Paediatric Dentistry conducts an undergraduate and a postgraduate programme to enable students to manage their child’s dental patients.
+The postgraduate programmes consist of a postgraduate diploma in dentistry part-time and a master’s programme full-time.